ashblue/oyster-package-generator/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-Setting up a Unity Package Manger project with cloud builds, automated version numbers, and documentation can take several hours.
+Setting up a Unity package manger project with cloud builds, automated version numbers, and documentation can take days.
 Oyster Package Generator creates all of this for you by answering a few simple questions about your project.
+Save hundred of hours deploying and maintaining your Unity package by spending 15 minutes to setup and run Oyster.

 ![Oyster Package Generator CLI](src/images/cli-example.png)